fangyuan-ksgk/Evolutionary-Model-Merge/README.md

 ```
 As a experimental run, I've only scraped the top 2 performing 7B LLM from the open llm leaderboard, and SLERP merging is carried out only.

+Computation is done on the cloud, using Modal.